-All chemicals that are purchased by SCEE must be approved by Synergy before being used on site, have an up-to-date Safety Data Sheet (SDS) and be stored appropriately on site.
+All chemicals that are intended for use on site must be approved by SCEE Electrical before being used on site, have an up-to-date Safety Data Sheet (SDS) and be stored appropriately on site.

 Formal inspections of all equipment and materials with the potential to impact worker safety or health shall be conducted when it arrives at a project to check compliance against the purchasing specifications.
 Where appropriate, consideration shall also be given to using alternative equipment or materials, which are safer and less hazardous than those being currently used.